 Trinity College Dublin’s Lara Connaughton is the first Irish recipient of a Schwarzman Scholarship in Tsinghua University, Beijing.
 Lara studied BESS (Business, Economics and Social Studies) specialising in Business and Economics in her final year and has just graduated with a first class honors degree.

 The Schwartzman Scholarship is a highly prestigious prize inspired by the Rhodes Scholarship and is designed to meet the challenges of the 21st century and beyond.
 This year 2,747 candidates from 119 countries competed for just 125 places in the incoming class.
-Lara’s scholarship will be fully funded for a one year Masters Programme, living and working in Beijing for a year of study and cultural immersion, attending lectures, traveling, and developing a better understanding of China.
+Lara’s scholarship will be fully funded for a one year Masters Programme, living and working in Beijing for a year of study and cultural immersion, attending lectures, travelling, and developing a better understanding of China.

 Lara will join Scholars from 30 countries and 75 universities at Tsinghua University, one of China’s premier institutions.
 Tsinghua University is partnered with Trinity College Dublin in student exchange.